microsoft/dromedary/README.md

 Dromedary is a one-humped Camel.
 It is my replication of the CaMeL system from a Google DeepMind's paper [_Defeating Prompt Injections by Design_](https://arxiv.org/pdf/2503.18813).

-> :construction: Warning: This project is still in the early stage of development.
-Many aspects of the system are not yet implemented.
+> :construction: Warning: This project is an interesting research demonstration, and many aspects of the system are not yet implemented.
 Please see the [What's missing?](#whats-missing) section for more details.
+It is NOT TO BE USED IN PRODUCTION.

 https://github.com/user-attachments/assets/978103b7-d87e-4c08-a89b-762717b21c79